hemanrobinson/hemanrobinson.github.io/README.md

 # Heman Robinson

 Throughout my career, I've developed user interfaces for data visualization.
-I'd like to contribute a few ideas that may help others.
+These ideas from past projects may help others.

 Click on any project below.
 For each, you'll find:
 * Working code under MIT license